laxeye/YAMB/README.md

 ## How to use
 At first, add the folder with executables to your PATH variable.

-Cut metagenome contigs using cut-contigs.pl:
-./cut-contigs.pl assembly.fna > cutted.assembly.fna
-By default window size equals to 20 000 nucleotides.

-Map reads to cutted contigs using Your prefered mapping software

-Sort and index resulting mapping file using samtools.
-For example if You have a mapping file in SAM format called "mapping.sam" execute next commands: samtools view -b -F 4 mapping.sam | samtools sort - > mapping.bam samtools index mapping.bam

-Run yamb.sh providing multifasta file with contigs, sequencing reads and output folder (it will be cleaned):
+Run yamb.sh providing multifasta file with contigs, sequencing reads and output folder (optional, new folder *contigs filename*-yamb will be created by default):
-./yamb.sh contigs.fasta R1.fastq.gz R2.fastq.gz binning-output
+./yamb.sh contigs.fasta R1.fastq\[.gz\] R2.fastq\[.gz\] \[output folder\]

 In output folder you will find several files yamb-pp-\*-hdbscan.csv where contig number, t-SNE perplexity and cluster count presented in the filenames.
 These files are tab-separated sheets with columns:
-Contig ID, 1st tSNE component, 2nd tSNE component, cluster #, normalised coverage, contig length Corersponding files yamb-pp-\*-hdbscan.png are visualization of contigs in two-dimensional space, where size of point depends on contig size, transparence - on mean contig coverage.
-Bins are coloured by different colours and labeled with a number.
-Please notice that K-means clustering alghorhytm may resilt in bin overdividing or bins merging, thats why you need to check bin size and its graphical imaging.
+Contig ID, 1st tSNE component, 2nd tSNE component, cluster #, normalised coverage, contig length Corersponding files *yamb-pp-\*-hdbscan.png* are two-dimensional visualizations of contig fragments.
+Bins are coloured by different colours.

-To get a list of contigs in any bin you can use next command, where You should substitute X with bin number: awk -F"\t" '{if($4 == X) print $1}' yamb-NK-pp-NN-cl-NN.csv | sed 's/"//g' > binX.txt

-Contig acquisition performed by easel utility "esl-sfetch" according it's instructions.
+Contig acquisition is performed by easel utility "esl-sfetch".
+You can find metagenomic bins-yamb-N, where N is perplexity parameter.

 It's strongly recommended to estimate completeness and contamination of bins.

 ## Validation

-The pipeline was validates using synthetic methagenome, which ressembled an acidic mine drainage community of 7 bacterial and archeal species.
+The pipeline was validated on synthetic methagenome, which ressembled an AMD community and included 7 bacterial and archeal species.
+Reads were produced by SimSeq and assembled by SPAdes.
 Five bins showed completeness between 94.49% and 100%, contamination was bellow 1.82%.
-One archael bin with coverage near 3x showed completeness 71.95% and 0% contamination, one bacterial bin 21.69% and 0% respectively.
-Bad results can be explained by random read generation and low initial coverage (in proportion to share in community) which caused genome parts missing.
+One archael bin with mean coverage near 3x showed completeness 71.95% and 0% contamination, one bacterial bin 21.69% and 0% respectively.
+Low completeness of two bins can be explained by random read generation and low initial coverage (proportionally to their shares in community) which caused messing of genome parts.
+Binning results were compared to taxonomy assignment using best hits of nucleotide BLAST alignment against reference genomes: precision equaled 98.56%, recall equaled 98.13%.

+YAMB binnnig results are comparable to the CONCOCT binning results on the real metagenomic data in terms of completeness and contamination of metagenomics bins (Korzhenkov A., unpublished data).

 ## Realisation

 A. Korzhenkov, 2017-2018

-With kind help of:
-S. Toshchakov, O. Golyshina and A. Tepliuk.
+## How to cite

+The paper is still pending.

 ## References